 What happens if I apply for a balance transfer with the same credit card issuer?

 If you accidentally apply for a balance transfer with the same provider, the impact depends on the companies involved and your financial circumstances.
 Some potential outcomes include:

 In most cases, the reason that your application is denied usually has more to do with other factors including your credit score and history.
 Even if a balance transfer isn’t possible, you could still be approved for the card.

 A denied application can potentially lower your credit score.
 Every time you apply for a credit card, the company does a hard pull on your credit that can temporarily lower your score.
 So, multiple denied applications can be bad news for your credit.

 - You could get an offer for the new card without the balance transfer.

 If you have good credit, you’ll likely to be approved for the card, even without the balance transfer offer.

 Banks and credit card issuers will generally not allow you to transfer debt balances from a card issued by the provider or its affiliates.
 However, you can check with the issuer before applying for a new card.
 Contact the bank or credit card company and explain which companies you want to transfer debt from and ask if it’s allowed.

-Before applying for any balance transfer, it’s important to read the terms and conditions to understand what’s available to you and what’s restricted.
-Even when a bank allows you to transfer your balances, promotional terms such as 0% interest rates may not always be available to existing cardholders.Back to top
+Before applying for any balance transfer, read the terms and conditions to understand the fees, expectations and limitations.
+Even if a bank allows you to transfer your balances, promotional terms such as 0% interest rates may not always be available to existing cardholders.Back to top

 Frequently asked questions